PDF 5.17 MB

-Get Healthy Information and Coaching Service: a confidential information and telephone based coaching service that helps adults make lifestyle changes in relation to healthy eating, being physically active and achieving and maintaining a healthy weight
+Better Health Information and Coaching Service: a confidential information and telephone based coaching service that helps adults make lifestyle changes in relation to healthy eating, being physically active and achieving and maintaining a healthy weight

 Strength for Life: promotes health and well-being amongst people over 50 through strength training programs run by accredited fitness providers

 The SA Cervix Screening Program: The SA Cervix Screening Program (SACSP) supports the delivery of the National Cervical Screening Program in South Australia.
-Towards this goal, SACSP is focussed on improving service delivery and maximising participation in cervical screening in South Australia via community education, partnerships with groups at increased risk of cervical cancer, awareness campaigns, grants, healthcare provider updates and training, local research and partnerships with key agencies
+Towards this goal, SACSP is focused on improving service delivery and maximising participation in cervical screening in South Australia via community education, partnerships with groups at increased risk of cervical cancer, awareness campaigns, grants, healthcare provider updates and training, local research and partnerships with key agencies

-National Cervical Screening Program: The National Cervical Screening Program aims to reduce illness and deaths from cervical cancer, in a cost-effective manner through an organised approach to cervical screening.
+National Cervical Screening Program: The National Cervical Screening Program aims to reduce illness and deaths from cervical cancer, in a cost effective manner through an organised approach to cervical screening.

 Tracking and identifying trends in population health, including risk factors and chronic disease, can be done through the South Australian Population Health Survey, which provides information and links to key reports on: